 Andrews Air Force Base 2001-2004

-After washing out of Survival Instructor school, I was reclassed into Communications Systems Control, e.g. the single most outdoor job in the DoD to the single-most indoor job.
-I raced through qualification training so that I would be eligible for Honor Guard duty, and joined the Base team in the late summer of 2001.
+I washed out of Survival Instructor school (because I'm a habitual failure) and reclassed into Communications Systems Control, e.g. the single most outdoor job in the DoD to the single-most indoor job.
+I raced through qualification training so I could be eligible for Honor Guard duty, and joined the Base team in the late summer of 2001.
 On 7 September, I earned my Honor Guard cookie (the cirlce badge).
 On September 11th, I watched the Pentagon burn with my own eyes.
 Being an Honor Guard in Washington D.C. molded what was beforehand a patriotic boy--truly his nation's son--into the personification of the post-9/11 zeitgeist.
-Like all things before, I was simpler, arrogant, and blissfully ignorant.
+Like all things pre-9/11, I was simpler, arrogant, and blissfully ignorant.
 I had never truly seen or experienced death.
 Like all things after, I became foggy and complicated, whistfully wiser, and committed to righteous decisions in the aftermath that would later haunt me for years to come.
+How's that for allegory?

 K-State - Salina